HippoCampusRobotics/fav_docs/tutorials/ros_package.rst

 .. code-block:: sh

-   . ~/.bashrc
+   . ~/.zshrc

 This only needs to be done once a new package is created.
-Nothing bad happens if we are a bit overly cautios regarding sourcing our :file:`.bashrc`.
+Nothing bad happens if we are a bit overly cautios regarding sourcing our :file:`.zshrc`.
 But it does nothing good either.
 So we might want to save it up for the cases where it is actually required.